protagolabs/NMP-GPT2-Tutorial/README.md

 # Sign Up Process

-In order to use any NetMind services, you need to [create an account](https://power.netmind.ai/sign/login) first.
+In order to use any NetMind service, you need to [create an account](https://power.netmind.ai/sign/login) first.
 You can register with your Google or Microsoft account, or with any email address.
 After login, click on the icon on the top right of the screen and select "Console" from the dropdown menu (see image below).
 <p align="center">
 <img src="images/console.png" style="width:500px;"/>
 </p>